Arnavion/acme-azure-function/README.md

 This repository contains two Azure Functions:

 - `acme` provisions a wildcard TLS certificate for a domain and stores it in an Azure KeyVault.
-The certificate is provisioned using [the ACME v2 protocol.](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html)
+The certificate is provisioned using the ACME v2 protocol.

 - `update-cdn-cert` monitors an Azure CDN endpoint's custom domain configured to use an HTTPS certificate from an Azure KeyVault.
 It ensures the CDN endpoint is using the latest certificate in the KeyVault.

-Together, these functions can be used to have an Azure CDN endpoint serve HTTPS using a certificate from an ACME provider.
+Together, these Functions can be used to have an Azure CDN endpoint serve HTTPS using a certificate from an ACME provider.
+Or they can be used individually, to only request new certs via ACME v2 into a KeyVault, or only keep a CDN endpoint's cert in sync with the KeyVault.

 This setup is used for <https://www.arnavion.dev>, which is a static website in an Azure Storage Account with an Azure CDN endpoint in front.
 [Let's Encrypt](https://letsencrypt.org/) is used as the ACME server.

 See the READMEs inside the individual directories for how to use them.

+# Old F# versions

+For the old F# versions of these Functions, see [the `fsharp` branch.](https://github.com/Arnavion/acme-azure-function/tree/fsharp) These versions are no longer maintained.

+The Rust versions have a few differences compared to the F# versions:

+- The F# versions had a bunch of dependency hell from Microsoft .Net libraries, like pulling multiple versions of `Newtonsoft.Json`

+- The F# versions were able to use structural logging.
+The Rust versions only logs strings, and they're all interpreted as errors by the Function Host because they're written to stderr.
+[This upstream issue](https://github.com/Azure/azure-functions-host/issues/6608) is relevant, though logging via the HTTP response is a non-starter for any Function, and hopefully it's resolved in a way that allows stderr logging to be structured or at least have levels.

+- The F# version of the `acme` Function worked with the ACME account key and cert private key in memory, and imported/exported them to/from KeyVault for this.
+The Rust version lets the KeyVault create the keys and uses KeyVault API to sign them, without ever needing them to be exported to the Function.

+- The F# version of the `acme` function was limited to running on a Linux Consumption plan, due to .Net on Windows marking certificate private keys as non-exportable and preventing the cert from being used with Azure CDN.
+The Rust version does its crypto in pure Rust, so it does not have this limitation.
+However the build scripts in this repository still only support building a Linux binary, and now also require a Linux build host.
+(Choice of distro does not matter; the binary is built in an alpine container and is statically linked, so will run on any Linux machine including the Function App) If you want to build a Windows binary on a Windows build host, you'll need to adapt the scripts to your needs.

 # License